PKS API Authentication

 Refer to Ops Manager > Pivotal Container Service > PKS API > API Hostname (FQDN) for your PKS API domain.

 Load balancer implementations differ by deployment environment.
 For PKS deployments on GCP or on vSphere without NSX-T, when you install the PKS tile, you configure a load balancer to access the PKS API.
-For more information, see the Configure External Load Balancer section of Installing and Configuring PKS.
+For more information, see the Configure External Load Balancer section of Installing PKS for your IaaS.

-For procedures that describe routing to the PKS control plane VM, see the Configure External Load Balancer section of Installing and Configuring PKS.
+For procedures that describe routing to the PKS control plane VM, see the Configure External Load Balancer section of Installing PKS for your IaaS.

 For overview information about load balancers in PKS, see Load Balancers in PKS Deployments without NSX-T.